Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Introduction

 Recent progress in MLLMs has shown that they are increasingly capable of complex reasoning and interaction with external tools~\cite{zhao2025pyvision,zheng2025deepeyes,jaech2024openai}.
 However, extending this mechanism to image forensics remains challenging: Current MLLMs lack a dynamic framework that connects high-level semantic reasoning with the control and interpretation of diverse low-level forensic tools, making task-adaptive integration difficult.
 Moreover, designing a training paradigm that guides the model toward logically consistent, self-directed reasoning and purposeful tool use rather than passive imitation remains an open challenge.
 Addressing these challenges is key to building truly interpretable and highly adaptive intelligent forensic systems.

-In this work, we present ForenAgent, a novel interactive multi-turn framework that empowers MLLM to autonomously generate, execute, and iteratively refine Python-based low-level tools for IFD.
-To achieve this, we first abstract and generalize several commonly used low-level Python tools for IFD, such as frequency residual, noise residual, and high-pass filtering, and then integrate them into a comprehensive toolbox consisting of 12 candidate utilities for future community extension.
+In this work, we propose ForenAgent, an interactive multi-turn framework that enables MLLMs to autonomously invoke, execute, and iteratively refine Python-based low-level tools for IFD.
+To this end, we abstract and generalize common low-level forensics operators, including frequency residual, noise residual, and high-pass filtering, and package them into a toolbox of 12 utilities for future extension.
+For efficiency, only basic image processing operations, such as cropping, require code generation, while the remaining low-level forensics tools are exposed via direct tool calls.
 As illustrated in Figure~\ref{fig:fig1}, ForenAgent autonomously orchestrates Python tools to verify a forged image from global screening to local inspection, ultimately classifying it as tampered and accurately localizing the forged region.
 The agent further demonstrates reflective self-correction by recovering from an initially misfocused crop to the correct area of interest, an “aha moment” observed in IFD agents.